vectra-ai-research/Halberd/README.md

 3. **Recon**: Gather intel with visual dashboards.
 Try the "Entity Map" for a nice visualization!
 4. **Automator**: Chain attacks together like a mastermind.
 5. **Trace**: Review your handiwork and generate reports.

+Checkout [usage](https://github.com/vectra-ai-research/Halberd/wiki/Usage) for more information on testing with Halberd.

 Pro tip: Start with "Initial Access" under each attack surface.
 You can't hack what you can't reach!